Mary T. Bassett

-Mary Travis Bassett is an American physician and public health researcher who was the 17th Health Commissioner of the New York State Department of Health, being appointed to the position by Governor Kathy Hochul on September 29, 2021, until December 31, 2022.
+Mary Travis Bassett is an American physician and public health researcher.
+Bassett was the 17th Health Commissioner of the New York State Department of Health, serving from September 2021 to December 2022.
 From 2014 to 2018, she was the commissioner of the New York City Department of Health and Mental Hygiene.

-Bassett is the Director of the FXB Center for Health and Human Rights at Harvard University and the FXB Professor of the Practice of Health and Human Rights at the Harvard School of Public Health.
+Bassett is the former Director of the FXB Center for Health and Human Rights at Harvard University and the FXB Professor of the Practice of Health and Human Rights at the Harvard School of Public Health.
 She is also an associate professor of clinical epidemiology at the Columbia University Mailman School of Public Health.

 Early life and education

 Bassett grew up in New York City and attended the Ethical Culture Fieldston School.
 Her parents were Dr. Emmett W. Bassett, a chemist with a PhD in dairy technology from the Tuskegee Institute and the first African American investigator in the field, and Priscilla Bassett, a white librarian and activist.
 Bassett identifies as African American.
-She received her B.A. in history and science from Harvard University in 1974, her M.D. from the Columbia University College of Physicians and Surgeons in 1979, and her MPH in Health Services (Health Policy Research) from the University of Washington in 1985.
+Bassett received her B.A. in history and science from Harvard University in 1974, her M.D. from the Columbia University College of Physicians and Surgeons in 1979, and her MPH in Health Services (Health Policy Research) from the University of Washington in 1985.
 She completed her medical residency at Harlem Hospital Center.